-*Remember: there are no overdue fines for materials borrowed and returned to Jacksonville Public Library.
+In 2021, overdue fines were eliminated permanently for materials borrowed and returned to Jacksonville Public Library.
 If you get a little off schedule, don't worry.
 We've got your back!

 Library Card FAQ

 All residents of Duval County (regardless of age) qualify for a Jacksonville Public Library card with acceptable proof of residency.
 Any person age seventeen (17) and under may obtain a library card if their parent or legal guardian meets the requirements for a resident card and has ID for the child.
 Review the different card types, their benefits, and requirements here.